nathanenglehart/nathanenglehart.github.io/naive-bayes.md

 Then, by running this equation for each possible classification $y$, Naive Bayes assigns the classification with maximal probability as the predicted classification.
 As such, to compute the predicted classification $\hat{y}$, we can write:
 \\[ \hat{y} = \arg \max_{y \in C} P(y,x_1 ... x_m) = \arg \max_{y \in C} P(y) \prod^{m}_{i=1} P_i (x_i|y) \\]
-Implementations of Naive Bayes differ in how they compute the prior and likelihood.
+Implementations of Naive Bayes differ in how they compute the prior and likelihood. \
+\
+Full code for Categorical Naive Bayes and Gaussian Naive Bayes available at: <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/naive-bayes-cpp-241">https://github.com/nathanenglehart/naive-bayes-cpp-241</a>.

 ### Categorical Naive Bayes